Union Pacific in Utah, 1996 to today

 "OMAHA -- The Scoular Company announced today that it has assumed operation of the grain facilities owned by Farmers Grain Cooperative of Idaho.
 The principal facility is located in Ogden, Utah, with additional facilities in American Falls, Michaud, Malad, Grace and Bancroft, Idaho.
 These facilities give Scoular 6,950,000 bushels of grain storage space, in addition to the 360,000 bushels of space at the Ogden facility already owned by Scoular.
 Both of the Ogden facilities are served by the Utah Central Railway.
 The Bancroft, Michaud, and American Falls facilities are served by the Union Pacific Railroad."
 (The Scoular Company press release, dated June 23, 2003)

 The rail and ties of the D&RGW line between Salt Lake City and Ogden were removed.
-The line was sold to Utah Transit Authority in May 2002, with UTA announcing plans in May 2005 to convert the former rail line into it a trail. (email from Larry Deppe, July 18, 2003; Deseret Evening News, May 24, 2005)
+The line was sold to Utah Transit Authority in September 2002, with UTA announcing plans in May 2005 to convert the former rail line into it a trail.
+(Larry Deppe, email dated July 18, 2003; Deseret Evening News, May 24, 2005)

 "Scrappers have been busy pulling rail on the old D&RGW line between Ogden and Salt Lake.
 Rail was pulled in Roy yesterday and they are currently working their way south through Clinton.
 Unlike the scrapping of lines in the past this line is not even graced with a final scrappers train.
 The line is being pulled up by about six people with a push car and a front end loader."
 (Shay Stark, email to Utah Railroading Yahoo group, July 18, 2003)